 - 1. Select the Start button, select Settings, select Accounts, and then select Sign-in options. - 2.
 If you do not have a password set up, you must add one before you can use other sign-in options.
 Select Password, and then select Add. - 3.
-Select Windows Hello Fingerprint or Windows Hello Face, and then select Set up. - 4.
+Select Facial recognition (Windows Hello) or Fingerprint recognition (Windows Hello), and then select Set up. - 4.
 Select Get started, and then follow the on-screen instructions to enroll your fingerprint or facial ID and set up a PIN. - IMPORTANT: To prevent fingerprint logon issues, be sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader. - NOTE: The PIN is not limited in length.
 The default setting is for numbers only.
 To include alphabetic or special characters, select the include letters and symbols check box.